-At the end of 2024, Community Consultation meetings will once again be held in each town as part of the DIAP review due 1 July 2025.
+At the end of 2024, Community Consultation meetings will once again be held in each town and online community consultation strategies investigated as part of the DIAP review due 1 July 2025.
 A new four-year DIAP is then due by 1 July 2026.